rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

-See for example Ralf Jung's excellent blog series on why pointers are complicated (parts [I][ralf1], [II][ralf2], [III][ralf3]), which contain some of the details elided above about Miri's representation, and spell out reasons why you might want to be concerned about pointer-to-usize transmutes even *outside* of const-eval.
+See for example Ralf Jung's excellent blog series on why pointers are complicated (parts [I][ralf1], [II][ralf2], [III][ralf3]), which contain some of the details elided above about the representation of pointer values, and spell out reasons why you might want to be concerned about pointer-to-usize transmutes even *outside* of const-eval.